 “Serves you right,” Keg grunted.
 He put down his fine screwdriver and twisted the telescopic monocle on the headgear strapped to his forehead away from his left eye.
-It hung, drooping slightly, an overweight antenna on a mildly demented bug, the other lenses sticking up bizarrely on their own stems.
+It hung with a slight droop, an overweight antenna on a mildly demented bug, the other lenses sticking up on their own stems in a bizarre fashion.

-“You’d better show me what you’ve got, then you can go and leave me in peace.”
+“You’d better show me what you have, then you can leave me in peace.”
 Keg climbed down from his tall stool, muttering under his breath.

 Although Meade was over six feet, Keg was short by anyone’s standards.
 He made up for it with genius.
-No one could turn blueprints into devices as easily, or as magnificently as he could.
-Which was the reason he was the Master Device Smith in Borgin Drauma.
-An unspoken competition existed among the city’s Most Respectful Guild of Device Smiths to create a blueprint that would finally foil his legendary skill.
+No one could turn blueprints into devices with as much ease or magnificence as he could.
+Which was the reason he was the Master Device Smith in Draumaborgin.
+An unspoken competition existed among the city’s Most Respectful Guild of Device Smiths to create a blueprint that would, once and for all, foil his legendary skill.
 It gave him immense satisfaction to continually prove them wrong.
 There was no part he couldn’t build, no matter how small or convoluted.